ml6team/fondant/components/common_crawl_download/README.md

 # Common Crawl Download component

-The Common Crawl Download Component serves as a LoadComponent for initializing a dataset from the Common Crawl.
-The component takes a list of
-[columnar common crawl index files](https://commoncrawl.org/2018/03/index-to-warc-files-and-urls-in-columnar-format/) and applies provided pyarrow filters to narrow down the download to relevant webpages.
+The Common Crawl Download Component serves as a LoadComponent for initializing a dataset from the Common Crawl repository.
+The component takes a list of [columnar common crawl index files](https://commoncrawl.org/2018/03/index-to-warc-files-and-urls-in-columnar-format/) and applies provided pyarrow filters to narrow down the download to relevant webpages.
 The available filters allow you to precisely define the scope of the download.
 The component offers